-Employment opportunities may include working in a laboratory situation in quality assurance, a hospital or education setting.
+Employment opportunities may include nursing, paramedics, working in a laboratory situation in quality assurance, a hospital or education setting.

-This course is for you if you love finding out what happens "behind the scenes", what the media means and how it is made!
+This course is for you if you love finding out what happens "behind the scenes", what the media means and how it is made.

 In year 12 you will develop your analysis and research skills through a series of workshops that are designed to explore media theories in a creative way.
 Your analysis work focuses around media terminology, representation, genre, codes and conventions and the construction of media products.
-There is an ONLINE EXAM for this.
+There is an ONLINE EXAM for this in year 13, but it is embedded throughout all of this course.

 You will also experience the stages of pre-production in a variety of short projects.
 This means you will be set a brief and will need to generate ideas in response to the brief through research, analysis and idea development.
 You will pitch your ideas and move the projects forward by developing storyboards, considering legal requirements and even mocked up versions of designs.
 You will need to be creative and prepared to share ideas within the group.
-You will also sit a second EXAM that requires two weeks of research and idea generation to prepare for the exam time in which you finalise and write your proposal, pitch, rationale and treatment (usually storyboards and mock layouts).
+You will also sit an EXTERNAL ASSESSMENT that requires two weeks of research and idea generation to prepare for the exam in which you finalise and write your proposal, pitch, rationale and treatment (usually storyboards and mock layouts).

-In year 13 you will continue to develop your subject knowledge and analysis skills.
+In year 13, you will continue to develop your subject knowledge and analysis skills.
 This will be developed through a series of workshops, discussions and short projects.
 This is when you will work on your internal assessment units.
-The first one investigates how Pre-Production Documents and processes work to achieve positive outcomes for a range of different media products.
+The first one investigates how pre-production documents and processes work to achieve positive outcomes for a range of different media products.
 You will prepare these documents following correct industry practices and formats.
 This leads into your second internal assessment.